 Many people like to cook it and keep it warm in a slow cooker.
 This is especially great for parties and watching football games.
 This way people can go serve themselves as they like.

-If you can't find chopped ham in your grocery store just order any ham at the deli counter and ask them to chip or shave it thin.
+If you can't find chopped ham in your grocery store just order Virginia ham and ask the deli person to chip or shave the ham razor thin.
 Not quite the same but still pretty good.

-I confess that I haven't had one of these sandwiches for a while.
+I confess that I haven't had a bbq chipped ham sandwich for a while.
 However, it all came back rushing back with warm and fuzzy feelings when I made some for dinner recently.
 Tangy, juicy comfort food, oh so good!

 - 1 pound of Chipped Chopped Ham